 Nevada imposes a three (3)-year time limit for bringing this type of lawsuit.
 Many of these cases settle out of court.

-In this article, our Las Vegas personal injury attorneys answer frequently-asked-questions about disrupting contracts, including legal definitions, standards of proof, and statutes of limitations.
+In this article, our Nevada personal injury attorneys answer frequently-asked-questions about disrupting contracts, including legal definitions, standards of proof, and statutes of limitations.
 Click on a topic to jump to that section:

 - 1. What is "intentional interference with contractual relations" in Las Vegas, NV?